 Each Directorate should ensure that the removal of assets from municipal premises is monitored.
-A standard asset transfer form should be completed and authorised by the Director each time any asset is removed from municipal premises.
 No municipal asset may be used for personal gain or profit.
 Resignation of asset custodians

 At the resignation of an employee the applicable Director or his/her duly delegated representative must forward a statement to the Human Resources Management for their further attention.
 This statement must confirm that the inventory and asset items entrusted to the employee to execute his/her daily duties are in good order and handed in where necessary.